anonyco/FastestSmallestTextEncoderDecoder/README.md

 # Development

-Develop the project on your own by cloning it with the following command line.
+On linux, you can develop the project on your own by cloning it with the following command line.

 ```Bash
 git clone https://github.com/anonyco/FastestSmallestTextEncoderDecoder.git; cd FastestSmallestTextEncoderDecoder; npm run install-dev